wpensar/ionic-orm/README.md

-# TypeORM
+# Ionic-ORM

 [![Join the chat at https://gitter.im/pleerock/ionic-orm](https://badges.gitter.im/pleerock/ionic-orm.svg)](https://gitter.im/pleerock/ionic-orm?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+> Ionic-ORM is a near direct fork of [TypeORM](2)

 > Please support a project by simply putting a github star.
 Share this library with friends on twitter and everywhere else you can.

-> ORM is in active development.
+> Ionic-ORM & TypeORM is in active development.
 Don't be frustrated with bugs if you face them.
 If you notice bug or have something not working please report an issue, we'll try to fix it as soon as possible.
 More documentation and features expected to be soon.
 Feel free to contribute.

-TypeORM is an [Object Relational Mapper](1) (ORM) for node.js written in Typescript that can be used with Typescript or Javascript (ES5, ES6, ES7).
+Ionic-ORM is an [Object Relational Mapper](1) (ORM) for [Ionic2](https://github.com/driftyco/ionic/) HTML5 Mobile Web Applications written in Typescript that can be used with Typescript or Javascript (ES5, ES6, ES7).
 Its goal to always support latest Javascript features and provide features that help you to develop any kind of applications that use database - from small applications with a few tables to large scale enterprise applications.
-TypeORM helps you to:
+Ionic-ORM helps you to:

 * automatically create in the database table schemas based on your models
 * ability to transparently insert / update / delete to the database